 “I designed the collection to ask the question: ‘why do we censor the nipple?’,” she explains.
-The answer, of course, is that the west has sexualized the breast.
+The answer, of course, is that the west has sexualised the breast.
 The Balinese, meanwhile, just saw it as vital for nourishment.
 Being topless was convenient, says Bali-based journalist Maya Kerthyasa.

 “Balinese women have always worked hard, and they were often having to work or make offerings while they were breastfeeding their babies.
 It’s much easier for your baby or toddler to find your nipple if you don’t have clothes in the way,” she says.
 “I grew up seeing my grandmother topless in our family compound around friends, family and strangers.
 It taught me that the breast is a symbol of life, not lust.”

-Carina is from a famous jewelry dynasty, so it’s not entirely surprising that after studying at New York’s Columbia University and London’s Goldsmiths, she has found her way into the workshop, driving her own vision.
+Carina is from a famous jewellery dynasty, so it’s not entirely surprising that after studying at New York’s Columbia University and London’s Goldsmiths, she has found her way into the workshop, driving her own vision.

-Her parents John and Cynthia Hardy created the John Hardy fine jewelry line in 1975, and it still remains as one of the best-respected brands in the world, recently collaborating with British model Adwoa Aboah.
+Her parents John and Cynthia Hardy created the John Hardy fine jewellery line in 1975, and it still remains as one of the best-respected brands in the world, recently collaborating with British model Adwoa Aboah.

 They also own the otherworldly Bambu Indah hotel which is set in a collection of bamboo buildings and antique Javanese teak homes scattered throughout a section of Ubud’s emerald jungle.

 This is the real majesty behind Elppin - it is created on an island that lives by rituals and a reverence for the unseen.
-“The Balinese believe that beauty created by human hands is an incarnation of God,” says Hardy, describing how her master jeweler Ketut connects with her message.
+“The Balinese believe that beauty created by human hands is an incarnation of God,” says Hardy, describing how her master jeweller Ketut connects with her message.